 There is no vaccine currently available for Legionnaires’ disease.

-Patients with the non-pneumonic form of infection do not require any antibiotic treatment and the symptomatic approach is sufficient.
-Patients with Legionnaires’ disease always require antibiotic treatment, following laboratory confirmation of diagnosis.
+The nonpneumonic form of infection is self-limiting and does not require medical interventions, including antibiotic treatment.
+Patients with Legionnaires’ disease always require antibiotic treatment following diagnosis.

-Prevention of Legionnaires’ disease depends on applying control measures to minimise the growth of Legionella and dissemination of aerosols.
-These measures include good maintenance of devices, including regular cleaning and disinfection and applying other physical (temperature) or chemical measures (biocide) to minimise growth.
+Prevention of Legionnaires’ disease depends on applying control measures to minimize the growth of Legionella and dissemination of aerosols.
+These measures include good maintenance of devices, including regular cleaning and disinfection and applying other physical (temperature) or chemical measures (biocide) to minimize growth.
 Some examples are:

 - the regular maintenance, cleaning and disinfection of cooling towers together with frequent or continuous addition of biocides;